 Creswell (2013) considers validation to be an attempt to assess the accuracy of findings, as best described by the researcher and participants.
 Validity has been upheld as the survey and interview questions are characteristic of the study's design.
 The language in the survey was clear and relevant to the intended participants, regardless of their level of expertise.
 The group of participants in the study was representative of the population being studied.
 They reflected the overall diversity and range of the entire population of K-3 students.
-Teachers and facilitators surveyed were from grades K-3.
+Teachers surveyed were from grades K-3.
+Principals and transformational/instructional coaches who participated in the focus group interviews shared their experiences with schools involved in the implementation of mClass: Reading 3D.
 This process ensured that average survey results closely mirrored the trends of the overall K-3 population.
 With the considerations mentioned above, the survey was validated statistically.
 Instrument reliability refers to a survey yielding the same results to repeated responses.
 Administering the same survey to other groups of participants within the rural Title I district in North Carolina would likely produce similar results.
 External validity was guarded by choosing a representative sample, and was strengthened by the gathering of a representative sample.

 The researcher used surveys, interviews, and test results to triangulate measures of the research questions, thus increasing the validity.
 Triangulation involves the careful reviewing of data collected through different methods in order to achieve a more accurate and valid estimate of qualitative results for a particular construct.
 According to O'Donoghue and Punch (2003), triangulation is a "method of cross-checking data from multiple sources to search for regularities in the research data" (p.
 78).
-The data for this program evaluation was triangulated based on surveys, online documentation, and interviews.
+The data for this program evaluation were triangulated based on surveys, online documentation, and interviews.
 According to Creswell (2013), in triangulation, researchers make use of multiple and different sources, methods, investigators, and theories to provide corroborating evidence.
 As data are collected and analyzed, the researchers look for themes in different sources of data.
 This process provides validity to the findings of the study.